 2. Track winter weather impacting your operations and employees.
 You don’t need to worry about every potential blizzard – only the ones that threaten your employees and facilities.
 However, anticipating multiple weather threats can be a time-consuming process.
 With AI-powered risk intelligence, your team can rapidly identify storms that pose a real threat to your staff and business.
 In addition, a solution that integrates with the National Weather Service (NWS) delivers advanced warning of severe weather, so you can deliver geo-targeted alerts to impacted individuals.

 3. Provide response teams with fast, secure communications capabilities.
 No matter how much you’ve planned in advance, every storm is unique.
 Response teams need a secure and reliable means of communicating in real time to confirm action plans and modify as needed.
-A CEM platform that includes incident management makes it easy for response teams to collaborate right from their mobile devices.
 Two-way chat keeps real-time communications going, and an audit trail allows teams to gain insight on how to improve for the next storm or power outage.

 Keeping Employees and Visitors Safe